yanzeyu-csu/SigBridgeR/vignettes/Full_Tutorial.md

 ## 6. Other function details

+### 6.1 Add miscellaneous information to the Seurat object

 -   `AddMisc()` : Add miscellaneous information to the Seurat object.
 Support for adding multiple attributes to the `SeuratObject@misc` slot simultaneously.

 ```{r add_misc_example}